Corset controversy

-The corset controversy was a moral panic and public health concern around corsets in the 19th century.
+Unhealthy overuse of corsets was a topic of public concern throughout the 19th century, at times escalating to a moral panic.
+Female fashion trends such as tightlacing or wasp waists encouraged excessively thin waists, leading to women possibly harming themselves to achieve certain bodily proportions.

+Background

 Corsets, variously called a pair of bodys or stays, were worn by European women from the late 16th century onward, changing their form as fashions changed.
 In spite of radical change to fashion geographically and temporally, the corset or some derivative beneath an outer gown shaped the body or provided structure.

 There were brief periods in which corsetry was not part of mainstream fashion.
 In the 1790s, there was an abrupt change to fashion as the Empire silhouette became fashionable.
 During the following Regency era, the highly supportive corsets of the early Georgian era were dismissed in favor of short garments worn primarily to support the breasts, leaving the waist and hips in their natural shape.